odoo/odoo/doc/api_integration.rst

 Connection
 ==========

-.. kinda gross because it duplicates existing bits
+.. kinda gross because it duplicates existing parts

 .. only:: html